HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 ## 11.16 ##
 Using the @Ovveride annotation will take advantage of the compiler checking that makes sure that there is an actuall overriding of a method.
 This check will catch mistakes of misspelling a method name or not correctly matching the parameters.

-Another benefit is that this annotation functions as documentation making the intention of the code easier to understand.
+Another benefit is that this annotation functions as documentation, making the intention of the code easier to understand.